RWTH-EBC/TEASER/doc/teaser.Logic.BuildingObjects.TypeBuildings.rst

 The institute module contains a multi zone building which is based on an office building with an additional laboratory zone.
-The area of the laboratory zone is based on data from the Forschungszentrum Jülich fixme.
+The area of the laboratory zone is based on data from the Forschungszentrum Jülich :cite:`Abschlussbericht`.
 In detail the net leased area is divided in the following thermal zone areas:

 #.
 Office (40% of net leased area)